Polycystic Ovary Syndrome (PCOS)

 Which is the most common hormone disorder found in women?

-PCOS is extremely prevalent and probably constitutes the most frequently encountered endocrine (hormone) disorder in women of reproductive age.
-Having the disorder may significantly impact the quality of life of women during the reproductive years, and it contributes to morbidity and mortality by the time of menopause.
+PCOS is extremely prevalent among young women.
+In addition it probably constitutes the most frequently seen endocrine (hormone) disorder in women of reproductive age.
+Having the disorder may significantly impact the quality of life of women during the reproductive years.
+Further, it contributes to morbidity and mortality by the time of menopause.

 What are the disorders associated with PCOS?